 - University Studies Abroad Consortium (USAC): offers semester, year-long, and summer programs in a variety of disciplines in 24 countries.

 William & Mary students may apply to enroll directly in any foreign university which accepts visiting international students.
-As a direct enroll student, you must meet all of the host institution's normal admissions requirements, including language proficiency; you are responsible for all aspects of your academic and residential life, just as you are here at William & Mary; and you pay tuition and all fees to the host university.
-Particular care must be taken to ensure that credits will transfer properly, so you are encouraged to work closely with your academic advisor and Reves staff during your application and course selection process.
+As a direct enroll student, you must meet all of the host institution's normal admissions requirements, including language proficiency; you are responsible for all aspects of your academic and residential life, just as you are here at W&M; and you pay tuition and all fees to the host university.
+Particular care must be taken to ensure that credits will transfer properly, so you are encouraged to work closely with your academic and Global Education advisors during your application and course selection process.